 Even if you accidentally closed your browser, the site lets you continue with your previously recorded (unpublished) screencasts.
 One thing to keep in mind: Every screencast will have a Screen-O-Matic watermark unless you upgrade to a Pro account ($5).

 Screenjelly Records Your Full Desktop With Ease (And With A Bookmarklet)

 Want to know how to create a screencast by recording your full desktop activity for 3 minutes?
-Look no further than Screenjelly.
+Look no further than [NO LONGER WORKS] Screenjelly.
 It makes recording super straightforward””just hit the mighty red button.
 When you’re done, you can view your recording and select whether you want to discard it or publish it with a Twitter (using OAuth so the site doesn’t store your Twitter account information), Facebook Connect or Screenjelly account.
 You can also share your screencasts by email and many social media sites.
 Screenjelly is the only site that doesn’t offer the video for download.

 Since what you’re recording with Screenjelly is your full desktop, published videos will look way better played in full-screen, but if you want your audience to have an easier time viewing your videos without having to go full-screen, you can get the excellent and tiny ZoomIt system tray utility, or press CTRL++ on Firefox.

 ScreenToaster Makes Screencasting Fun And Offers Advanced Editing Options

 [NO LONGER WORKS] ScreenToaster has evolved into a superb tool that captures your screencasts the easy way.
 It’s the only service in this list that lets you choose Playback Speed (half as fast, twice as fast, and up to 10 times faster), a feature you’d see on paid apps, such as the $99 ScreenFlow application for Mac.